Is it safe for a woman to travel alone in Turkey? Certainly!

 Turkish People are Warm and Hospitable

 Turkish people are incredibly warm, friendly, and hospitable.
-In some touristic areas you may feel a little hassled to buy things in the bazaars.
+In some tourist areas, you may feel a little hassled to buy things in the bazaars.
 However, this is not the case in the majority of towns and cities.

 People Won’t Hesitate to Help You

 It was a mixed bag in Turkey in terms of people’s English abilities and it wholly depends on where you are going to be travelling.
 Some people were fluent in English, whereas others could speak very little.

 In restaurants where the staff didn’t speak English, the waiters took me to the kitchen to show me the food being prepared.
 When I looked lost in Istanbul, people materialised from nowhere to point me in the right direction.

 Understanding the Culture of Turkey